callstack/react-native-builder-bob/README.md

 If your source code is written in [Flow](http://www.typescriptlang.org/), You can also specify the `copyFlow` option to copy the source files as `.js.flow` to the output folder.
 If the `main` entry in `package.json` points to the `index` file in the output folder, the flow type checker will pick these files up to use for type definitions.

+By default, sourcemaps are generated alongside the compiled files.
+You can disable them by setting the `sourceMaps` option to `false`.

 Example:

 ```json